I bet that you have tried at least once to convince someone to say”Yes” to you. So let me ask you this question:

 Scarcity – Simply put, people want more of those things they can have less of.
 This is about gold, the only reason why is so precious is that there isn’t enough if compared to the demand.
 We were expecting everyone knew about scarcity, so it comes as a revelation to us that is not as popular as the others.

 Authority – This is the idea that people follow the lead of credible, knowledgeable experts.

 Do you need persuasion training to master it?

 Surprisingly, none of these highly experienced and successful pros had any formal education in the persuasion principles, but they were all acquainted with Dr. Cialdini’s best-selling book “Influence, The Psychology of Persuasion”.

-This is shocking, given that Harvard Business School discovered that what people learn in formal education, whether it's an MBA or a vocational course, has a long-term effect on society and their businesses (at least with regards to business education).
+This is shocking, given that Harvard Business School discovered that what people learn in formal education, whether it’s an MBA or a vocational course, has a long-term effect on society and their businesses (at least with regard to business education).

 This implies that educators and trainers should be conscious of their position and ability.
 I could write an entire book on this topic, let’s leave it on the side for the moment and go back to the survey results.